consumet/api.consumet.org/README.md

 $ docker pull riimuru/consumet-api
 $ docker run -p 3000:3000 riimuru/consumet-api
 ```
 This will start the server on port 3000.
-You can access the server at http://localhost:3000/.
-You can change the port by changing the -p option to `-p <port>:3000`.
+You can access the server at http://localhost:3000/, And can change the port by changing the -p option to `-p <port>:3000`.

 You can add `-d` flag to run the server in detached mode.